Russian Zone-Effect Space Weapon — Starlink at Risk

 NATO Warns of Orbital Pellet Cloud

 Two NATO-nation intelligence services reportedly suspect Russia is developing a new anti-satellite concept aimed at SpaceX’s Starlink constellation.
 The findings, shared with the Associated Press, describe a “zone-effect” approach: scatter hundreds of thousands of high-density pellets into Starlink’s orbital band, then let physics do the rest.
-Each pellet would measure only a few millimeters.
-However, at orbital closing speeds, even millimeter-class impacts can blind sensors, cut wiring, and shred solar arrays.
-The concept therefore targets availability, not spectacle.
+Each pellet is really small, a few millimetres big.
+When these pellets are moving really fast in space, they can still cause a lot of damage.

 Debris Spreads Beyond the Target